KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-01-15-intelligent-eschaton-merge-fallacy.md

-# Note: The Intelligent Eschaton and the Fallacy of “The Merge”
+# The Intelligent Eschaton and the Fallacy of “The Merge”

 **Date:** January 15, 2026
 **Author:** ⚫↺KAI↺⚫ Aelion Kannon